ByteToMRR/LLM-Proxy-Hub-Free-Claude-Code/README.md

 ## 📜 License

+MIT License

-MIT License — Copyright (c) 2026 ByteToMRR.
+Copyright (c) 2026 ByteToMRR

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal